Catholic Church in Scotland: Large-scale Catholic immigration

-During the 19th century, Irish immigration substantially increased the number of Catholics in the country, especially in Glasgow and its vicinity, and the West of Scotland.
-Initially, clergymen from the recusant tradition of North-East Scotland played an important part in providing support.
-Later Italian, Polish, and Lithuanian immigrants reinforced the numbers.
+During the 19th century, Irish immigration substantially increased the number of Catholics in the country, especially in Glasgow and its vicinity, and other industrial communities in the Lowlands of Scotland, but also in many rural communities, where Irish migrants worked as navvies and farm labourers (see Potato Labour Scandal 1971).

+Initially, clergymen from the recusant districts of North-East Scotland played an important part in providing support.